nasa/astrobee/simulation/running_the_sim.md

 This flag starts the gnc visualizer.
 This visualizer is mainly used to see how the localization and gnc systems are performing.
-For more information no gviz, please see the [/ref gncvisualizer] documentation.
+For more information no gviz, please see the \ref gncvisualizer documentation.

 #### dds